 Words the child uses for pain and the child’s usual pain related behaviour should be recorded.

-For infants, patients who are cognitively impaired and those unable to communicate, use an appropriate observational tool and involve carers as much as possible.
+For infants, patients who are cognitively impaired and those unable to communicate, involve carers and use an appropriate observational tool - the FLACC tool is available within the PCA/NCA documentation.

 The following baseline observations should be recorded before the child goes to theatre or uses the PCA/NCA (Rationale 11):